cimichaelm/word2xwiki/README.md

 ## Issues

-- unit tests are setup correctly so they dont work
+- unit tests are not setup correctly so they dont work
 - some of the formatting information is not preserved such as color.